iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/pytorch.md

 [Quickstart](/docs/dvclive/user-guide/quickstart#outputs).

 > 💡Without requiring additional modifications to your training code, you can
-> use the DVCLive - Pytorch integration alongside DVC.
+> use the DVCLive - PyTorch integration alongside DVC.
 See
 > [DVCLive with DVC](/doc/dvclive/user-guide/dvclive-with-dvc) for more info.

 ## Example repository

-You can find a fully working example using the DVCLive - Pytorch integration in the following link:
+You can find a fully working example using the DVCLive - PyTorch integration in the following link:

 https://github.com/iterative/example-ml-frameworks/tree/pytorch